STARTING A MARKET: The Bare Minimum

 Business documents: How your business entity operates depends on the type of business structure you choose.
 Here’s a chart that details which documents your market will need for your particular business structure.
 Both are from the Center for Agriculture & Food System’s Farmers Market Legal Toolkit.

-By-Laws: By-laws enable members to determine what rules they can all agree with and abide by, and yet allow the members to make changes when the organization grows and changes.
+By-laws enable members to determine what rules they can all agree with and abide by, and yet allow the members to make changes when the organization grows and changes.
 These rules ensure stability, continuity, and structure.

 - Bylaws Template from the Federation of New York Farmers Markets.